aeeo/vscode/test/mcp/README.md

 ## Troubleshooting

 ### Server Won't Start
-- Ensure Code - OSS has been built and run at least once (via F5 or `code.sh`)
+- Ensure Suunto JS has been built and run at least once (via F5 or `code.sh`)
 - Verify all dependencies are installed with `npm install`

 ### Automation Issues
-- Ensure Code - OSS has been built and run at least once (via F5 or `code.sh`)
+- Ensure Suunto JS has been built and run at least once (via F5 or `code.sh`)
 - Check the server logs for errors
 - Verify the workspace path is correct

 ## Contributing

-This MCP server is part of the Code - OSS development infrastructure.
+This MCP server is part of the Suunto JS development infrastructure.
 When making changes:

 1. Follow the existing TypeScript and coding conventions
 2. Test with multiple MCP clients if possible